Macmaps.com software

 The only operating system/hard disk configuration it hasn't worked on so far is Mac OS X 10.4.11 with a Maxtor One-Touch hard drive.

 However, Cocktail has been known to work in its place.
+This software can also force empty the trash in some situations where mine can't.
 I would caution not to use Cocktail for anything but what a technician recommends, as many of its automated functions can cause more harm than good.

 Source Code